alex-gutev/live_cell_extension/README.md

 dev_dependencies:
   build_runner:
   live_cell_extension: ^0.1.0
+  ...
 ```

-See the example in the `example` directory for more details on how to setup your project.
+See the example in the `example` directory for an example of how to setup your project.

 ## Usage